Greenville-Pickens Speedway: Early years

 On June 4, 1946, the Associated Press reported that auto racing promoter Bill France Sr. announced plans to host an auto racing and horse racing program in Greenville, South Carolina, on a dirt track built and financed by Bob Willimon.
 By the time of the announcement, the track was "near completion", with the banking of the track having been completed.
 According to The Greenville News, Willimon bought the land from a mail carrier and initially wanted to make the facility a horse racing-exclusive track; however, he was convinced otherwise by France Sr. Approximately three weeks after the announcement, an opening date for the now-named Greenville-Pickens Speedway was announced for July 4, with the program hosting both automobile and horse racing.
 The speedway opened as scheduled, with driver Ed Samples and horse Judge Patcher winning the first auto and horse races, respectively.
-The program was considered to be successful by local Greensville media; however, the race was marred by heavy dust.
+The program was considered to be successful by local Greenville media; however, the race was marred by heavy dust.
 Future events that year saw sustained success, breaking the attendance record for a sporting event in South Carolina.
 In October, racing events on Sundays were briefly banned at the track due to local blue laws; however, the ban was overturned in the following month.

 In 1947, Willimon sold controlling interest of the track to John H. Holcombe and Buddy Davenport, with each of the three owning a third of the track.
 Under the group's control, floodlights to host night racing were installed at the track in 1948.
 After five years of the group's control, the track closed for almost two years after the end of the 1952 racing season, reopening in 1954 under promoter W. A. McFalls for motorcycle racing.
 A year later, a new lighting system was installed under promoter Joe Bailey.
 On October 6, the first NASCAR Cup Series race was run at the facility, with Bob Flock winning the event after initial winner Jim Reed was disqualified for an illegal engine.